phbillet/LLMs-basic_linear_algebra/problem_1.md

 **Notes:**
 - Bard transforms the text into equations, but gets lost in the calculations
-- the chain-of-thought technique hasn't helped at all.
+- the chain-of-thought technique hasn't helped Bard at all.

 ### GPT 3.5
 #### First try